Tenchi2xh/AdventOfCode/README.md

     result = reduce(lambda a, b: next(operators)(a, b), operands)
     ```
 - `2024/16`: Dijkstra is much easier with a priority queue using `heapq`.
+- `2024/18`: Binary search ftw.
+Discovered that stdlib `bisect.bisect_left` can do a binary search (but manually writing is only 3 lines).

 ### Scala